 Become an MNIPL Climate Justice Congregation!

-Climate Justice Congregations are communities of faith and spiritual practice that are committed to living out their faith and values through effective and sustained action on climate justice.
+Climate Justice Congregations are communities of faith and spiritual practice that are committed to living out their values through effective and sustained action on climate justice.

-MNIPL's certification program is a year-long process.
+MNIPL's certification program is a commitment to engaging in important climate justice work with MNIPL.
 We provide resources and support that help you gain the focus and skills to galvanize your community into climate action.

 Join a growing number of congregations (see list below!) raising a collective voice and driving faithful action on climate justice.